aaronbembenek/making-formulog-fast/artifact/README.md

 This design makes it easy to extend the Formulog interpreter with alternative evaluation methods.
 First, it would be simple to use different evaluation methods for different strata, by dynamically choosing which stratum evaluator class to use on a per-stratum basis.
 Second, it is relatively lightweight to add an alternative stratum-level evaluation method by extending the `AbstractStratumEvaluator` class.
-For example, using the `EagerStratumEvaluator` class as a guide, it should not be hard to implement a proof-of-concept evaluation method that explore the logical inference space with an order different than DFS or BFS.
+For example, using the `EagerStratumEvaluator` class as a guide, it should not be hard to implement a proof-of-concept evaluation method that explore the logical inference space with an order different than DFS (eager evaluation) and BFS (semi-naive evaluation); for example, by choosing which inferences to explore based on some notion of priority.
 This should require a few hundred lines of code, while reusing much of the Formulog codebase (>20k SLOC Java, excluding compiler).

 ### Eager Evaluation for the Formulog Compiler